Grace Dickinson | February 7, 2022, 11:38 AM CST

 Do you have any advice for other operators, on inherently tight margins, looking to make similar changes?

 Try one thing at a time.
 And also understand that when you add a benefit, not everyone takes advantage of it.
 The financial impact is never 100% the maximum that it could be.
-It’s always somewhere in the middle.
 The truth is that I think the cost of PTO and extra sick days is far less than the cost of turnover.
 And the cost of turnover is not just financial.
 It’s an emotional and mental strain on your team who’s in constant training mode.
-I want our servers and cooks, I want their job to be something where they can live happily and get the time off that they need to feel balanced.
+For our servers and cooks, I want their job to be something where they can live happily and get the time off that they need to feel balanced.

 But it’s hard.
 And it can feel like doing all of it will put you under, and that’s why my advice is to add one benefit each year.
 Then you see the financial impact and you have a decision – can you afford to keep adding the next year?
 Can you increase menu prices or do other things to make it work?